World Cup 2026 · 11 June to 19 July · USA, Canada, Mexico

 World Cup 2026 predictions, odds & corner stats

-Live odds on every group stage match, the corner read on each game and a clear price you can act on.
+Live odds on every knockout match, the corner read on each game and a clear price you can act on.
 One page, refreshed every hour, built for the first 48 team World Cup.

 Quick answer

 The 2026 FIFA World Cup runs from 11 June to 19 July 2026 across the United States, Canada and Mexico.
-It is the first 48 team World Cup, with 104 matches. corneredge.bet tracks live odds on 72 group stage matches and refreshes them every hour.
-The opening match is Mexico against South Africa on 11 June.
-The shortest priced favourite in the group stage is Germany at 1.05, and the market expects the most goals in Germany against Curaçao.
+It is the first 48 team World Cup, with 104 matches. corneredge.bet tracks live odds on the 1 knockout matches still to come and refreshes them every hour.
+The next match is England against Argentina on 15 July.
+The shortest priced favourite left is England at 2.78, and the market expects the most goals in England against Argentina.

 The biggest World Cup ever